kl1nton/6_eMRCS_Revision/3_General_Surgery/09_Head_And_Neck.md

 A dentist treating a women with rheumatoid arthritis for recurrent episodes of dental sepsis notices that both parotid and submandibular glands are symmetrically enlarged.

 #### Answer: C. Sjogren's syndrome - TRUE

-Sjogren's is associated with autoimmune disorders.
-Mikulicz's is similar but there is no sicca or arthritis.
+- Sjogren's is associated with autoimmune disorders
+- Mikulicz's is similar but there is no sicca or arthritis

 ### Q20
 A patient presents with a facial nerve palsy.
 This occurred following repeat excision of a facial lump.
 The histology report remarks on the biphasic appearance of the lesion and mucinous connective tissue.